Table of Contents

 SuperMoney offers free flood insurance reviews.
 Check what others have to say about a flood insurance carrier before you make a decision.

-The following questions will help you know what to look for (and what to ask) when shopping for flood insurance.
+The following information will help you know what to look for (and what to ask) when shopping for flood insurance.

 What is flood insurance?

 Flood insurance is an insurance policy that covers damages to your property caused by a flood.
-For insurance purposes, a "flood" is defined as a general and temporary condition where two or more acres of normally dry land or two or more properties are inundated by water or mudflow.
+For insurance purposes, a “flood” is defined as a temporary condition where two or more acres of normally dry land or two or more properties are fully or partially covered by water from one of the following:

 When shopping for a flood insurance policy, you can choose either property coverage, personal contents coverage, or both.
 Property coverage covers everything from the physical structure of your home to its plumbing and electrical systems.
 It also includes any furniture that is physically attached to the property.
 Personal contents coverage protects your possessions, like clothing, electronics, and valuables.